 So, a few weeks ago I started an account with an online discount shopping site.
-I won’t say which website, but it is very well known, particularly in student circles.
-To sign-up you must accept the site’s terms and conditions, a normal step in any sign-up process.
+I won’t say which website but it is very well known, particularly in student circles.
+To sign up you must accept the site’s terms and conditions, a normal step in any sign-up process.

 I’m sure that hidden somewhere in those terms and conditions was a clause saying that the site was able to send you marketing materials via email (and they certainly did!).
 So, I’ve consented to receive these emails.
+This is considered Permission Email Marketing, or PEM.
+PEM is not spam because you are opting into this exchange.

 The influx of emails was a nuisance, so I quickly unsubscribed and deleted the emails.
 And let’s be honest, I only signed up to get one deal.
 I was never going to use their site again.